schu/bpf-cgroup-firewall-demo/README.md

-Demo code showing how to create and pin a `cgroup/skb` eBPF program that can be loaded and used from a second program.
+Demo code showing how to create and pin a `cgroup/skb` eBPF program (here done with `load-firewall`) that can be loaded and used from a second program (here done with `attach-firewall`)

-Note: the currently used gobpf version is https://github.com/iovisor/gobpf/pull/169

 ```
 make